Big Mer on Campus

-Daria followed Synda to a hallway entrance at the back of the room.
+Daria followed Synda to a hallway connecting to the back of the room.
 Doors lined the corridor’s right wall while sickly light shone through the green resin windows on the left.

 If I follow Synda down here, Daria thought, will I ever be seen again?

 Daria shot a venomous glance at Tomal, already gabbing with his associates.
 But Synda didn’t have much in the way of real power.
 Sure, Great House Hlaalu didn’t care about people like Daria, but they did care about putting up a good front for the Empire.
-Dead Imperial teenagers would only raise questions.
+Dead Imperial teenagers only raised uncomfortable questions.
 She was probably safer in the council manor than anywhere else.